 This blog post from Penny Babb, the Office for Statistics Regulation’s (OSR) head of Policy and Standards, suggests some ways that analysts and organisations can show their voluntary commitment to the pillars of Trustworthiness, Quality and Value.

 If you choose to voluntarily apply the Code, you will be eligible to apply for the Voluntary Application Award.

 The award recognises excellence in the voluntary application of the pillars of the Trustworthiness, Quality and Value (TQV) of the Code.
-The award is given by Office for Statistics Regulation, in partnership with the Royal Statistical Society.
+The award is given by OSR, in partnership with the Royal Statistical Society (RSS).
 Civil Service World is the media partner for the award.

 Entrants will need to demonstrate how they meet each of the following criteria:

 - A stated commitment to applying TQV in producing and sharing their information

 - Examples of how TQV have been applied to innovate or improve their information or processes